Variational Latent-State GPT for Semi-Supervised Task-Oriented Dialog Systems: Experiments

 \subsection{Case Study}

-We provide a testing example in MultiWOZ2.1 in Table \ref{case}.
-It can be seen that the supervised-only (SupOnly) baseline makes the wrong prediction of the belief state, and Semi-VL performs better than Semi-ST. The SupOnly model misses the generation of the $pricerange$ slot and its corresponding value $expensive$.
+We provide \revfirst{a lexicalized testing example} in MultiWOZ2.1 in Table \ref{case}.
+It can be seen that the supervised-only (SupOnly) baseline fails to predict the correct belief state, while Semi-VL makes the correct prediction.
+The SupOnly model misses the generation of the $pricerange$ slot and its corresponding value $expensive$.
 Due to the incorrect belief state, the SupOnly model gets the wrong database result, and generates a completely inappropriate response.
-The Semi-VL model generates the belief state perfectly.
-The belief state generated by the Semi-ST model contains some error.
+The belief state generated by the Semi-ST model contains some error but does not affect the generated response.
+The Semi-VL model outperforms the previous two models and generates both belief state and response perfectly.

 Table \ref{case1} shows an example in MultiWOZ2.1, which helps to illustrate why unlabled dialog data are helpful in learning TOD systems.
 Intuitively, there are cues from user inputs and system responses, which reveal the belief states, database results and system acts.
 So the dialog data, even unlabeled, can be used to enhance the performance of belief tracking and action selection, and thus benefit the whole dialog system.